mrlinnth/react-vite-starter/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 This is a typescript project using Tailwind CSS.
-A simple project structure is setup with dummy data and commonly used libraries such as Axios and React Router are installed.
+A simple project structure is setup with dummy data and commonly used libraries such as Axios and React Router are installed and configured.

 ## Installation

 - clone this repo `git clone git@github.com:mrlinnth/react-vite-starter.git`
 - enter the directory
+- copy `.env.example` to `.env.local`
 - run `yarn`
 - run `yarn dev`